adrianjrg/sonarqube-on-pull-request-setup/README.md

 - Check GitHub Pull Request Builder
   - Select credentials (from configuring plugins step)
   - Under advanced set options.
 Recommended to:
-    - On "List of organizations" add `<organization-name>` to prevent the "Request for testing phrase" (configured in plugin settings) to trigger.
+    - On "List of organizations" add `<organization>` to prevent the "Request for testing phrase" (configured in plugin settings) to trigger.
 Another option is to whitelist the users instead.
   - If using webhook, point it at `http://localhost:8080/jenkins/ghprbhook/`

 ### Build Environment